 The system, as a whole, is heavy on features.
 It includes customer profiles (with the options to categorize each one), outstanding product and inventory management tools, options for custom sales and discounts, and custom-printed receipts.

 What we really like is its reporting features.
 You can run daily sales, cash flows, product, discount, inventory, and a bevy of other reports to gain insight into your business's performance.

 Some of the features we mention here are part of Shopify's advanced plan, which starts at around $300/month.
 However, lots of businesses get started with the basic plan, starting at around $30/month, and move up to their mid-tier plan (available for around $80/month) as sales volumes increase.

 Visit Shopify’s website to learn more about their solutions, start a free trial, and connect with their sales team.

-|Consider a POS system that will integrate with your preferred CRM solution.
-Robust systems will allow you to track what your customers buy and when, and this is important because it will help you personalize the service, support, and communications you have with every customer.|
+|Consider POS systems that will integrate with your preferred small business CRM solution.
+Robust systems will allow you to track what your customers buy and when.
+This is important because it will help you personalize the service, support, and communications you have with every customer.|